 First of all, stick your postcode into our postcode checker, and we'll give you a list of all the broadband packages you can get in your area.

 You can pick whether you want to look for broadband and phone, just broadband, or a combo broadband and TV package for some premium telly too.
 And make sure you filter and sort your results by all the stuff that's important to your household - whether that's superfast speeds, unlimited downloads, cheap broadband deals, a preferred provider, inclusive phone calls, or even your favourite TV channels.

 Want more info about the packages available to you?
 Take a look at our guides to choosing a provider.

 2. Pick one and sign up

-Have a browse through your results, and when you spot a package that catches your eye - and suits your household's broadband needs and budget, of course - give it a click.
+Have a browse through your results, and when you spot a package that catches your eye - and suits your needs and budget, of course - give it a click.
 This'll take you through to the provider's website where you can go ahead and sign up.

 If you prefer to chat over the phone, however, you can call the number on your chosen package instead to talk to a representative.